anderson-joyle/Power-Fx-cookbook/README.md

   </data>
 ```

-And update the code to use this new enum value
+And update the code to use this new enum value.

 ### Logging
 #### Anonymized expressions